EpicPantalones/epicpantalones.github.io/_pages/about.md

 To learn more about my professional skills, look in my __Projects__ tab to see my favorite things I've done and what I enjoy doing the most.
 You can find a full list of my skills in the __Resume__ tab.

 To get to know me better personally, feel free to look at my __Blog__ tab to learn more about my stories and adventures!
-You can also view some of my best photos on my Flickr account and on my Instagram, both of which are linked on the left.
+You can also view some of my favorite photos on my Flickr account and on my Instagram, both of which are linked on the left.